 After his collegiate career as a fullback at traditional soccer power Hartwick College in Oneonta, N.Y., Bluem was drafted by Tampa Bay Rowdies of the North American Soccer League, a team that went 16-6 and won the Soccer Bowl his first year.
 He played for two seasons with Tampa Bay.

 Bluem earned his master of arts in physical education from the University of Akron in 1984.
 He received his bachelor of science in secondary education from Ohio State in 1980 after completing a bachelor of arts degree in history from Hartwick College in 1975.

-The 58-year-old Syracuse, N.Y., native lives in Columbus with his wife, Bethany, and has a son, William, 22, a graduate of Ohio State, and daughter, Amy, 19, a sophomore at Ohio University.
+OFF THE FIELD The 60-year-old Syracuse, N.Y., native lives in Columbus with his wife, Bethany, and has a son, William, a graduate of Ohio State, and daughter, Amy, a senior at Ohio University.